EgbieAndersonUku1/tidier/README.md

 folders based on the year, date and the file extenstion their were created.

-For example if you have a file in your computer that was created on the 10th march 2014 and the file for example was a PDF file located on the Desktop.
+For example if you have a file in your computer that was created on the 10th march 2014.
+The file in question is a PDF file located in the Desktop.

-Then the program would create the folder named 2014 the year the file was created and within that folder it would created 10_march_2014 the date the file was created and finally it would create another folder called pdf_files the extenstion used for the file.
+Then the program would perform several steps

+1) Create the folder named 2014 the year the file was created.
+2) Within that folder it would created the month folder the month the folder was created.
+In this caseis March.
+3) Within the month( March in this case) folder it would create another folder the date the folder was created which in this case is the 10_march_2014.

-Finally it would move the file to that folder and viola no more untidy files.
+4) Finally it would create another folder using the extenstion of the file as name of the folder e.g. pdf_files before moving the file to that folder and viola no more untidy files.

+Now for each file it finds it would run the four steps above if the folder does not already exist.
+If it exists the four steps above will be negeated and the file would be move to that folder instead.

-Now you have files in sort order based on the year and date their were created
+Now you have the files in sort order based on the year and date their were created.